Presented by the Incite Foundation for the Arts

 The program features two distinct streams, blending remote and in-person support to help you refine and advance your piece.
 Through mentorship, music supervision, dramaturgy, and an in-person Creators Summit, we nurture your creative process with a focus on exploration and growth.
 We look forward to receiving your submissions and supporting the diverse community of musical theatre creators in Canada.

-Application Portal opens November 18th 2024-January 6th 2025.
+Application Portal opens February 17 to March 17, 2026.
 Writers select either the Incubation Stream or Development Stream and apply online.

 Phase 1- Remote Development Period

-From June to December 2025, both the Incubation Steam and Development Stream will engage in a seven-month, part-time exploratory period where you’ll work remotely with a dramaturg and music supervisor from our Aquarius team.
+From July to December 2026, both the Incubation Stream and Development Stream will engage in a seven-month, part-time exploratory period where you’ll work remotely with a dramaturg and music supervisor from our Aquarius team.
 These experts, personally assigned to your project, will provide ongoing support and feedback as you write and advance your piece.

 Phase 2- The NCNM Creators Summit

-In January 2026, the Development Stream is invited to the NCNM Creators Summit for a two-week, in-person creative residency.
+In January 2027, the Development Stream is invited to the NCNM Creators Summit for a two-week, in-person creative residency.
 During this time, writing teams will have the opportunity to work intensively with their creative team and mentors.
 Depending on your project’s needs, you’ll have access to dedicated writing time, actor workshops, mentorship, and rehearsal space.
-The residency culminates with presentation opportunities, offering the chance to share your work with industry professionals.

 Application Requirements: